openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ### Dahua

-For mjpeg to work you need to set the first sub-stream to be in mjpeg format for the default settings to work, otherwise you can override the default with STREAM_URL_OVERRIDE with a valid url for mjpeg streams.
+For MJPEG to work you need to set the first sub-stream to be in MJPEG format for the default settings to work, otherwise you can override the default with STREAM_URL_OVERRIDE with a valid URL for MJPEG streams.

 ### Hikvision

-+ For mjpeg to work you need to set the first sub-stream to be in mjpeg format for the default settings to work, otherwise you can override the default with STREAM_URL_OVERRIDE with a valid url for mjpeg streams.
++ For MJPEG to work you need to set the first sub-stream to be in MJPEG format for the default settings to work, otherwise you can override the default with STREAM_URL_OVERRIDE with a valid URL for MJPEG streams.

 + Each alarm you wish to use must have "Notify Surveillance Center" enabled under each alarms settings in the control panel of the camera itself.